Gastroscopy is a test to look inside the gullet (oesophagus), the stomach and the first part of the gut (small intestine) known as the duodenum.

 - Difficulty swallowing.

-- Other symptoms thought to be coming from the upper gut.
+- Other symptoms thought to be coming from the upper gut, stomach or oesophagus.

 - Inflammation of the gullet (oesophagus), called oesophagitis.
 The operator will see areas of redness on the lining of the oesophagus.